About the Team:

-PORTLAND, MAINE — MARCH 26, 2013 — Seacoast United Maine a state-wide premier soccer club, is adding for the second year a Women’s Premier Soccer League (WPSL) team to the Club which will begin League play in the summer of 2013.
+Seacoast United Maine a state-wide premier soccer club, is adding for the third year a Women’s Premier Soccer League (WPSL) team to the Club which will begin League play in the summer of 2014.
 The team called the Seacoast United Mariners will include top female collegiate players from Maine and around the world.
 Seacoast United Maine secured the rights to the WPSL franchise in 2012 in order to create continued opportunities for its oldest female players to develop throughout their collegiate careers and beyond.

 “The Seacoast United Mariners WPSL team will provide the platform for our elite players to remain with the Club to help them develop further as well as provide exciting opportunities for players not currently under our umbrella,” said Iain Scott, Director of Soccer Operations.
 “Seacoast United is fully committed to long-term player development and these teams complete the soccer pathway for those players.”

 The WPSL season takes place during the summer months of May through July, resulting in playoffs held in August to determine a national champion.
-The teams will play against other regional franchises based in New Hampshire, Massachusetts and Connecticut during their regular season.
+The teams will play against other regional franchises based in New Hampshire and Massachusetts during their regular season.
 Half of each team’s 10-game regular season schedule will be played at home.
 Home games will take place in the Greater Portland area.

 Seacoast United has operated a women’s team in the WPSL for the past three seasons based out of New Hampshire, with 2010 being its inaugural season in the league.
 As in New Hampshire, the addition of amateur sides to the Seacoast United Maine development pyramid has created an environment for both players and fans matched by very few organizations in the United States.